Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 # meta data end
 ---

-In this tutorial, I'll show you to use Redis, NodeJs and React to easily implement a shopping cart for your online store.
+In this tutorial, I'll show you how to use Redis, NodeJs, and React to easily implement a shopping cart for your online store.

-There are a lot of things to consider when implementing a shopping cart functionality for an online store - the cart feature should be scalable, fast and robust to offer a great experience for your users.
+There are a lot of things to consider when implementing a shopping cart functionality for an online store - the cart feature should be scalable, fast, and robust to offer a great experience for your users.

 The best part of this tutorial is that you can easily extend it or integrate it with your existing application.